rl2886-ray/Shiny-App-Quantifying-Social-Distance/README.md

 	In this study we explore ways in which society can measure social distancing by using control variables: Park Gatherings, collected by NYC, and Transportation data, collected by Apple.

+	We do not assume or suggest that park gatherings and/or public transportation necessarily lead to Covid-19 cases.
+We however believe that both park gatherings and public transportation illuminate people's sentiment towards social distancing.
+To illustrate: If passengers take the subway less, they are probably more concerned about social distancing, and if people gather in park more frequently in a specific ZIP code compared to others, than probably that neighborhood residents’ sentiment towards social distancing is weakening (yes, even if they all wear masks).

-	We do not assume that park gatherings and/or publiv transportation must lead to Covid-19 cases.
-This is not the Goal of this project.
-But rather, we want to bring into public discourse that social distancing is treated as a sentiment, and this sentiment needs to be quantified in new and creative ways!
+	The ultimate goal of this project is to bring into general attention and to promote the discourse that social distancing is above all a sentiment, and this sentiment needs to be quantified in new and creative ways in the ongoing fight against Covid-19.

 + **Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.